Best Electrician Schools in Washington

 Below, I’ll walk you through some of the best electrician schools in Washington, what to look for, and how to make sure you meet the state’s requirements.

-How Licensing Works in Washington
+How licensing works in Washington

 Electricians in Washington are licensed by the Washington State Department of Labor & Industries (L&I).
 You must work under a licensed electrical contractor and complete a set number of hours before you can take the journeyman exam.

 According to Washington L&I, you need at least 8,000 hours of supervised work experience and 96 hours of classroom instruction to qualify for a journeyman electrician exam in most categories.
+Source: Washington State Department of Labor & Industries

 There are also specialty licenses that require fewer hours and focus on specific systems, like residential wiring or telecommunications.

-Steps to Become a Licensed Electrician in Washington
+Steps to become a licensed Electrician in Washington

 1. Choose a training path: Apprenticeship, trade school, or union program.